-For any queries about Linguistics 1, please email the course coordinator, Ms Tracy Bowles, at t.bowles@ru.ac.za.
+For any queries about Linguistics 1, please email the course coordinator, Prof Will Bennett, at w.bennett@ru.ac.za

 LINGUISTICS 1 FOR EDUCATION

 Linguistics 1 for Education is a stream of the Linguistics 1 course tailored to the needs of Bachelor of Education (Foundation Phase) students.
 This stream of the course offers the same modules as the general Linguistics 1 programme (see above), and students attend lectures with the general Linguistics 1 students.